 Death and Total and Permanent Disability

-No matter what happens, you want to be sure you’re financially secure.
+No matter what happens, most people want to be financially secure.
 Our Death and Total and Permanent Disability cover helps by protecting you and your family if you become permanently injured or ill, or if you die.

 Notify CSC of the death of a loved one

 If you’re a family member or representative of a CSC member or pensioner who has passed away, you should get in touch to let us know as soon as you're able.